cosmos/cosmos-sdk/CONTRIBUTING.md

 - delete the `pre-rc/vX.X.X` and `RC` branches
 - create a PR into `master` containing ONLY the CHANGELOG.md updates
 - tag and release `release/vX.XX.X`

+## Code Owner Membership

+In the ethos of open source projects, and out of necessity to keep the code alive, the core contributor team will strive to permit special repo privileges to developers who show an aptitude towards developing with this code base.

+Several different kinds of privileges may be granted however most common privileges to be granted are merge rights to either part of, or the entire the code base (though the github `CODEOWNERS` file).
+The on-boarding process for new code owners is as follows: On a bi-monthly basis (or more frequently if agreeable) all the existing code owners will privately convene to discuss potential new candidates as well as the potential for existing code-owners to exit or "pass on the torch".

+Only if consensus is reached among all the existing code-owners will an invitation be extended to a new potential-member.
+Likewise, when an existing member is suggested to be removed/or have their privileges reduced, the member in question must agree on the decision for their removal or else no action should be taken.
+If however, a code-owner is verifiably shown to intentionally have had acted maliciously or grossly negligent, code-owner privileges may be stripped with no prior warned or consent from the member in question.

+Earning this privilege should be considered to be no small feat and is by no means guaranteed by any quantifiable metric.
+It is a symbol of great trust of the community of this project.